 The applicant must possess a bachelor’s degree from a regionally accredited college or university.
 To qualify for Regular Admission to the Graduate School, a student must have earned an overall grade point average (GPA) of 3.0 on a 4.0 scale for the last 60 hours of undergraduate work, or a 2.85 cumulatively.
-Admission to the program is highly competitive.
-The average GPA for students accepted into WCU’s physical therapy program has been in the 3.3-3.5 range for the past 10 years.
+However, admission to the program is highly competitive.
+The average GPA for students accepted into WCU’s physical therapy program has been in the 3.6-3.7 range for the past 5 years.

 The anatomy and physiology requirement may be met by a one-semester course in human anatomy and one-semester course in human physiology.
 A two-semester sequence of combined human anatomy and physiology courses is also acceptable.
 BIOL 291: “Human Anatomy” (4 hours) AND BIOL 292: Human Physiology” (4 hours).

 Acceptable courses include general chemistry, biochemistry, and organic or inorganic chemistry.
 CHEM 132: “Intro to Chemistry” (4 hours) AND CHEM 133: “Survey of Organic and Biochemistry” (4 hours).